k-sai-krishna/basic-calculator/readme.md

 Concepts I implemented here in each technology

 HTML:
-- basic html and,
+- basic html and
-- basic calculator structure using div element
+- basic calculator structure using div elements

 CSS:
-- basic css styling and,
+- basic css styling and
 - responsive design using flex display

 JS: